 Those people are not human!
-Well, obviously there are no zombies walking around in Nagoro.
+Well, obviously there are no zombies walking around in Nagoro, Japan.
 Those are simply dolls.
 Scarecrows to be exact.
-But how did they get here?

 The first doll she made was actually meant as an actual scarecrow and was looking like her father.
 Little by little she started filling the village with dolls for everyone that left and even adding some new characters.
 After the small school in town was closed she also filled this one with “new students”.

 The scarecrows really brought new life to the almost abandoned village.
-Especially because they attract tourist to visit this little place in the middle of the Iya Valley.
+Especially because they attract tourists to visit this little place in the middle of the Iya Valley.